steve-fraser/csi-driver-p9/charts/README.md

 # Installation with Helm 3

-Follow this guide to install the NFS Driver for Kubernetes.
+Follow this guide to install the P9 Driver for Kubernetes.

 ## Prerequisites